dmwm/PHEDEX/Documentation/README/README-Agents.txt

 Many agents take same or similar options:

-  -in, -state	The drop box/state directory for the agent.
+  -state	The drop box/state directory for the agent.
 The agent creates its working directories under this
 		directory, including the "inbox" into which new drops should be made.
-Agents that use "-state" do not normally expect outside access to their state directories.
+Many agents do not expect outside access to their state directories.

   -out		The drop box directory for the next agent.
 More than one out link can be specified; the drops will